anortham/sherpa/src/server-instructions/templates/base-instructions.md

 ## Your Next Step

 {{#if currentWorkflow}}
-**Use `next check` right now** to see your current workflow step and continue your journey to development excellence!
+**Use `guide check` right now** to see your current workflow step and continue your journey to development excellence!
 {{else}}
-**Use `workflow list` to see your options**, then select the perfect workflow for your current task.
+**Use `approach list` to see your options**, then select the perfect workflow for your current task.
 Your systematic development journey starts with this choice!
 {{/if}}

 ---